16th International Conference on Marine Navigation and Safety of Sea Transportation TransNav 2025 Comes to an End at GMU

 The opening ceremony of the conference also included a performance by the GMU Choir.

-This year’s International Conference on Marine Navigation and Safety of Sea Transportation TransNav is taking place at two locations: the main Gdynia Maritime University building at ul.
+This year’s International Conference on Marine Navigation and Safety of Sea Transportation TransNav is took place at two locations: the main Gdynia Maritime University building at ul.
 Morskiej 81-87 and at the Faculty of Navigation at Al. Jana Pawła II 3 in Gdynia.
-Among the topics to be addressed during the sessions, over 200 experts from around the world will discuss issues related to cybersecurity, autonomous shipping, green shipping, GNSS (Global Navigation Satellite System), offshore technologies, and more.